 - The Animal Kingdom Lodge also has a very nice play structure and on certain nights, they have a camp fire going where you can roast s'mores.

 Start the process of procuring Disney tickets, way in advance.
 I have to say, the secret for us is no secret - it's called prayer!
 God always seems to provide for us above and beyond what we need, and He amazes us time and time again with the ways He provides funding for our trips.
 Now, with that said, there are still things you can start doing.
 Throw out a message to all your friends on facebook way in advance.
 Chances are, you know someone who lives in Florida or works at Disney.
-If not that, you know someone who knows someone who knows someone who's related to someone who works there!
-One year, my grandma "just happened" to get in touch with a distant relative (twice removed or something like that), that mentioned her adopted daughter was working at Disney and could probably get us in for free.
-Disney employees generally get a certain number of free passes each month that they are free to use as they please.
+One year, my grandma just happened to get in touch with a distant relative (twice removed or something like that), that mentioned her daughter was working at Disney and could get us tickets.
+Disney employees generally get a certain number of passes each month that they are free to use as they please.
 This distant relative that we had never met, got us VIP parking in the "Disney Cast and Crew" parking lot, 1 day park hopper tickets for 4 of us and free wheelchair rental for my grandma.

 It can't hurt to throw it out there that you are going, and see if anything comes through!
 There is not a whole lot of sense in buying up tickets in advance anyways, so just wait to see how God may provide.
 Buying tickets on ebay or craigslist is a risky move.
 There may be no way of telling if the tickets are legit or active.
 Once used or activated, Disney now links your fingerprint to a ticket so it cannot be passed on to another person!
 Tickets also expire after a while unless the "no expiration" feature was paid for.
 Keep a watch out for Disney promotions on their official site http://disneyparks.disney.go.com/ one year, they ran a promotion that if you came on the day of your birthday, it was free!
 I went with my daughter and parents that year and my mom got in free (she also got a button that said "it's my birthday" and every Disney crew member greeted her throughout the day with a birthday hello).
 One year, Disney ran a volunteering promotion.
 My husband and I signed up on their official site to volunteer at a food bank in our area, for a few hours.
 We were sent free tickets and when we got there we had buttons that said "i volunteered!"
 These types of promotions are generally announced at the beginning of the year, and do fill up fast.
 For example, the volunteering promotion was for the first million people I think, and we got in right at the end as it filled up by late February!